aws/aws-fpga/sdk/linux_kernel_drivers/edma/README.md

 **Q: How do i know that last write did reach the FPGA?**

-For performance optimization, a `write()` call returns after the data has been copied to the kernel space.
+For performance optimization, a `write()` call returns after the data has been copied to kernel space.
 The only way to make sure the CL has processed the data is by calling `fsync()`. `fsync()` is a blocking call that returns only after all the data in the kernel transient buffers is written to the FPGA.

 **Q: What happens if the CL is not able to accept all write data? **

 In this case, the EDMA stops writing and drain the transient buffer, eventually causing the process that uses this particular queue to stall on a future `write()`/`pwrite()` command.
-It is paramount to note that this does not block the PCIe, and other instance MMIO accesses to the CL through PCIe BAR will go through, as well as EDMA transfers intiated by other queues.
+It is paramount to note that this does not block the PCIe bus, and other instance MMIO accesses to the CL through PCIe BAR will go through, as well as EDMA transfers initiated by other queues.

-**Q: Does EDMA drop data?**
+**Q: Can EDMA drop data?**

 During normal operations, the EDMA does NOT drop data, even when the CL is not able to accept data or running out of the transient buffer.
 Both these scenarios are considered transient, and EDMA does not drop any data.

-The only two cases the EDMA does drop data area:
+Two cases in which EDMA does drop data are:
 1. Abrupt crash of the user process managing this queue
 2. A `close()` function that times-out (could happen if the CL is not willing to accept data from EDMA)